 If there was anyone on earth I could pick who does not need my rhetorical assistance, it would be Christopher Hitchens.
 But examining in such detail the work of an esteemed fellow as Mr. Buckley was a challenge I could not resist nonetheless.

-I present the full text of his complaint in The National Review here in my traditional highlighted quotes, with my own rebuttals and commentary interspersed.
+I present the full text of his in The National Review here in my traditional highlighted quotes, with my own rebuttals and commentary interspersed.
 (Dare I use the ‘F’ word?)

 The War on Kissinger